 - 2.1 SEStran has been using a Risk Register to record, report and evaluate risks within the organisation since May 2008.
-All risks are reviewed regularly by the relevant staff and Appendix 1 to this report is the latest version SEStran Risk Register, highlighting the key risks. - 2.2 The Committee should note that all changes made to the register are highlighted in red.
-Key changes made to the register since the last update are as follows:

-R010 Governance Risk (10.1) - this risk has been closed as actions have been completed and the risk has been treated.

-R012 Pandemic Risks - HR policies, Business continuity plan and the risk management framework have been updated/developed.
+All risks are reviewed regularly by the relevant staff and Appendix 1 to this report is the latest version SEStran Risk Register, highlighting the key risks. - 2.2 The Board should note that all changes made to the register are highlighted in red.
+Key changes made to the register since the last update are as follows: - R010 Governance Risk (10.1) - this risk has been closed as actions have been completed and the risk has been treated. - R012 Pandemic Risks - HR policies, Business continuity plan and the risk management framework have been updated/developed. - The Performance and Audit Committee agreed to add a risk to the risk register on competence and experience of new members of the committee, considering the potential training implications.
+Risk 10.2 was expanded to include this risk item.